VulcanJS/vulcan-docs/source/tutorial-framework.md

 export default Movies;
 ```

+`createCollection` takes in a collection name, type name (in other words, the GraphQL type of documents belonging to this collection), a schema (as well as a few other objecs we'll learn about later) and sets up a fully working GraphQL data layer for you!

-And, as we did previously, reference it from `index.js`:
+As we did previously, reference `collection.js` from `index.js`:

 ```js
 import MoviesImport from './collection.js';